-Council currently manages and will continue to manage the reserve in a way that allows the public to utilise the site as for the purpose which is outlined in the core objectives of General Community Use and Natural Area - Foreshore.
+Council currently manages and will continue to manage the reserve in a way that allows the public to utilise the site for the purpose which is outlined in the core objectives of Natural Area - Foreshore.

-See Figure 3 below for land categories.
+See Figure 3 below for land category.

-Figure 3 - Land categories
+Figure 3 - Land category.